YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **User Documentation**

 YottaDB/GT.M user documentation consists of manuals and technical bulletins.
 Manuals are updated periodically, and technical bulletins serve as user documentation updates that are available in a more timely manner.
 Current YottaDB documentation is available online at the YottaDB documentation site.
 All current YottaDB/GT.M documentation is accessible on the Internet.
-Go to the `YottaDB home page <http://yottadb.com>`_ and click on the User Documentation tab.
+Go to the `YottaDB home page <https://yottadb.com>`_ and click on the Documentation tab under Resources.

 YottaDB/GT.M documentation is organized into manuals, technical bulletins, suggested practices and advisories: